-Brussels march mimics ‘yellow jacket’ France protests
+Belgian police, ‘yellow jacket’ protesters clash in Brussels

 - Some retailers turn to liquidators especially for holidays.
 See what one buyer unpacked.
 WATCH

+Earlier, dozens of protesters wearing the high visibility vests that have become a uniform for the movement blocked city streets with pieces of scaffolding or gathering on roads, causing traffic chaos along major city roads.
+Some handed out vests to bystanders and people stuck in cars.

+Prime Minister Charles Michel has said he is willing to talk with some of their leaders, but it was not immediately clear whether any meeting had taken place or was likely to.

-Roadblocks were also in place near the city of Charleroi, around 60 kilometers (40 miles) south of Brussels.
+Protest roadblocks were also in place near the city of Charleroi, some 60 kilometers (38 miles) south of Brussels.